wso2/api-manager/.github/ISSUE_TEMPLATE/improvement_template.md

 ---
 name: "🟢 Improvement Request"
-about: Suggest an improvement to the project.
+about: Suggest an improvement to the product suite.
 title: ''
 labels: Priority/Normal, Type/Improvement
 assignees: ''